New Jersey Car Accident Lawyer

-NEW JERSEY CAR ACCIDENT LAWYERS
+FIGHTING FOR NEW JERSEY CAR ACCIDENT VICTIMS

-Do I HAVE A CAR ACCIDENT CLAIM IN NEW JERSEY?
+DO I HAVE A CAR ACCIDENT CLAIM IN NEW JERSEY?

-New Jersey is a no-fault car insurance state, so after an accident, you typically need to file the claim under your own personal injury protection coverage in order to receive compensation for either property loss, medical expenses, etc. regardless of who is at fault in the accident.
-Vehicle owners in New Jersey are required to have at least a basic insurance policy.
+New Jersey is a no-fault car insurance state, so after an accident, you typically need to file the claim under your own personal injury protection coverage to receive compensation for either property loss, medical expenses, or other related costs, regardless of who is at fault in the accident.
+New Jersey vehicle owners must have at least a basic insurance policy.

 - Significant scarring or disfigurement